hexbus/ubergrom/docs/01-burning-prebuilt-images.md

 The board's 74LS378 scheme is **non-inverted**.
 Images built for older inverted 74LS379 cartridge boards may require 8 KiB bank-order conversion, but a release image intended for this board should be programmed as supplied.

-After programming and installing U2, keep **JP1 at 1-2 (`+5V / Write Disable`)**.
-The current cartridge has no supported in-circuit U2 programming path.
-Because ROM bank selection itself uses TI write cycles in the cartridge address space, U2's write-enable input is intentionally held inactive during normal use; those writes are for the 74LS378 latch, not for programming U2.

-## 6. JP4 while configuring and distributing a cartridge
+## 6. JP4 when configuring or finalizing a cartridge

-JP4 is the **UberGROM distribution lock** for the protected ATmega-side write paths.
+JP4 is the **ATmega/UberGROM write-protect input**, not a control for U2.

-- **JP4 open:** GROMCFG/FlashCtl can modify GROM Flash and the protected configuration area.
+- **JP4 open:** UberGROM FlashCtl and protected configuration writes are permitted.
-- **JP4 closed:** the released firmware blocks FlashCtl programming and protected configuration/mapping EEPROM writes.
+- **JP4 closed:** PC7 is grounded; the released firmware blocks FlashCtl writes and writes to the protected EEPROM configuration region.

-Leave it open while creating/testing a cartridge.
-Once a finished cartridge is ready for distribution, JP4 may be closed to lock its GROM Flash and mapping while still allowing normal user EEPROM/save-data behavior.
+JP4 is the intended **distribution lock** for the UberGROM subsystem.
+It does not affect the separate U2 ROM or normal user EEPROM/save storage.

-See [Hardware reference](05-hardware-reference.md) for the precise scope.
+See [Hardware reference](05-hardware-reference.md) for the exact scope of the protection.

 ## 7. First power-on checklist

 - Confirm U2 and U3 orientation.
-- Confirm the fuse functions and fuse-byte readback.
+- Confirm the ATmega fuse functions and readback.
 - Confirm JP8 is in its normal closed position.
-- Keep JP4 open if GROMCFG must change GROM Flash or mapping.
+- Keep JP4 open if GROMCFG must change Flash or mapping.
 - If a separate U2 ROM image was supplied, verify U2 independently.
 - Hold **Space** during cold power-up when the UberGROM recovery/GROMCFG path is required.